Review

 Like the first book published on the 2/22nd

-have done with a good fold-out map, so the reader isn't constantly flipping
+done with a good fold-out map, so the reader isn't constantly flipping back to

-back to the small maps trying to work out where all the various groups were.
+the small maps trying to work out where all the various groups were.
+Also, as

-Also, as there were so many groups of escaping soldiers of the Battalion
+there were so many groups of escaping soldiers of the Battalion heading in so

-heading in so many different directions, it is difficult to keep the timeframe
+many different directions, it is difficult to keep the timeframe in

 annoying.
 There is still a lot of information the author didn't find,